CiwPython/Ciw/docs/Reference/parameters.rst

 ==================

 Below is a full list of the parameters that the :code:`create_network` function can take, along with a description of the values required.
-If using a parameters file then here are the arguments and values of the required :code:`.yml` file.

 arrival_distributions
 ~~~~~~~~~~~~~~~~~~~~~